chprinz/Bunny-Stream-Uploader/README.md

 ## Building & running
 - Debug logging is guarded by `#if DEBUG` in `Services/APIService.swift`.
 - Release build: Product > Archive, then export signed/notarized if distributing binaries.

-## Distribution options
-- **Source**: Publish this repo to GitHub; others build in Xcode.
-- **Binary**: Archive a Release build, sign with your Developer ID, notarize, and zip/DMG the app.
-Attach to a GitHub Release with a short first-run note about adding a library and AccessKey.
-- **Auto-updates (optional)**: Integrate Sparkle if you want update feeds; not included here.

-## Contributing
-Issues and PRs welcome.
-Keep API keys out of code; use Keychain/env.
-Avoid committing DerivedData, build products, and local upload history.

-## License
-MIT — see `LICENSE`.